aimer63/fire/README.md

 - [Installation Guide](docs/install.md): Step-by-step instructions for installing firestarter from a GitHub release.
+- [Configuration Example](configs/config.toml): Configuration example with all parameters.
 - [Configuration Reference](docs/config.md): Detailed explanation of all configuration parameters.
 - [Usage Guide](docs/usage.md): How to install, configure, and run the simulation.
 - [Results](docs/output.md): Detailed explanation of all outputs of the simulation.